Ph.D., Political Science, George Washington University

 Recent Publications on Migration Politics:

-- Forthcoming.
+- 2021.
 “Extending and Restricting the Right to Regularisation: Lessons from South America.”
 Journal of Ethnic and Migration Studies. here.

 - 2021.
 Bauer, Kelly, Samantha Redfern, Hyeon Wang, and Sienna Woo.
 “Surpassing the Wall of Nebraska Nice: An analysis of trends and justifications of immigration rhetoric within Nebraska journalism.”
 Great Plains Research. here.